GSA-TTS/federal-website-standards/index.md

 ## Actions for federal agencies to take{.checklist}
 - Review the [standards](standards).
 - Consider how the standards apply to your public-facing websites.
 - Plan to evaluate your compliance with the [three pending standards](standards).
-Pending standards have already been finalized and will be required after a specified period of time.
+Pending standards have been finalized and will be required after a specified period of time.

 ## Standards will be released incrementally